polkadot-developers/polkadot-docs/develop/toolkit/api-libraries/polkadot-js-sdk.md

 ## Installation

-To add the Polkadot.js SDK to your project:
+To add the Polkadot.js API to your project:

 === "npm"
     ```bash